 With Supplements, coverage from both Medicare and the Supplement work together.
 In other words, Medicare pays its share of approved covered health care costs and sends the remaining balance to the individual’s insurance company.
 The Supplement will pick up some or all of the remaining costs.

 Because Medicare Supplements do not offer Part D benefits, those on a Supplement need to enroll in a stand-alone Medicare Part D prescription drug plan or another form of creditable drug coverage (meaning coverage equal to or greater than Medicare’s minimum standards of coverage).
-If you chose not to pair drug coverage with your Supplement, you could be charged a Late Enrollment Penalty (LEP) the next time you try to sign up for a drug plan.
+If you choose not to pair drug coverage with your Supplement, you could be charged a Late Enrollment Penalty (LEP) the next time you try to sign up for a drug plan.

 Medicare Supplements do not include routine dental, vision or hearing benefits.
 However, having additional coverage can help alleviate potentially high out-of-pocket costs and ensure you are able to receive the medical services you need.
 Those on Supplements have the option to purchase stand-alone coverage benefits if they choose.
 We recommend considering which stand-alone options would be beneficial to you based on your individual needs.